marialuzacevedo/drug-development-landscape/README.md

 ## Results

 ### Clinical Phase Distribution
+The distribution of clinical studies was concentrated in Phase II and Phase I trials, reflecting the high volume of early-stage clinical development activities.
+Phase I studies primarily evaluate safety and dose optimization, while Phase II trials provide preliminary evidence of efficacy and continue safety assessment.

 ![Phase distribution](figures/clinical_trial_phase_distribution.png)

 ---

 ### Top Clinical Trial Sponsors
+The sponsor analysis revealed a combination of academic institutions, governmental organizations, and pharmaceutical companies as major contributors to clinical research.
+The National Cancer Institute (NCI) was among the most represented sponsors, highlighting the importance of large-scale oncology research programs, while companies such as Pfizer, AstraZeneca, and GlaxoSmithKline demonstrated substantial involvement in clinical development.

 ![Top Sponsors](figures/top_sponsors.png)

 ---

 ### Most Frequently Investigated Drug Interventions
+The most frequently investigated interventions included established oncology therapies such as Cyclophosphamide, Cisplatin, Bevacizumab, and Pembrolizumab.
+The prevalence of these drugs reflects the strong representation of cancer-related studies within the analyzed dataset and illustrates how clinical trial databases capture both emerging therapies and established treatment approaches.

 ![Top Interventions](figures/top_drug_interventions.png)